 How do I apply to the chemistry graduate program?

 What is a complete application package?

-After submitting your application online, please send your OFFICIAL transcripts by mail to:
+After submitting your application online, materials can be sent by mail to:

 Chemistry Grad Admissions

 2415 Osborn Drive

 Ames, IA 50011-3111